jarun/buku/README.md

-      --noprompt           do not show the prompt, run and exit -o, --open [N]       open bookmark at DB index N in web browser open a random index if N is omitted --tacit              reduce verbosity
+      --noprompt           do not show the prompt, run and exit -o, --open [N]       open bookmark at DB index N in web browser open a random index if N is omitted --shorten N/URL      shorten using tny.im url shortener service accepts either a DB index or a URL --tacit              reduce verbosity
       --upstream           check latest upstream version available
       -z, --debug          show debug information and additional logs